 The port is also in prime position to win further work from the next project in the pipeline which is EDPR/ENGIE's 850MW Moray West project also in the Moray Firth.

 See the Port of Nigg section on the Scottish Energy Ports web site for more detailed specification on the port's faculties using this link http://energy.scottishports.org.uk/ports/nigg-energy-park

 Port of Cromarty Firth

-Also situated in the sheltered area of the Cromarty Firth, the port has also been very active in the offshore wind industry with their role in the Beatrice project as the substructure storage and load out facility for the Beatrice project.
-The picture above shows DeepWind member Seaway7's heavy lift vessel, the Stanislav Yuden now renamed the Seaway Yuden, at the port with the yellow jacket template structure on board.
+The picture above shows DeepWind member Seaway 7's heavy lift vessel, the Stanislav Yudin now renamed the Seaway Yudin, at the port with a yellow jacket template structure on board for the Beatrice offshore wind farm.
 This was used to accurately place the 4 piles required for each jacket on the seabed at the Beatrice site ahead of the jacket installation.
-DeepWind member BiFab supplied 100 of these piles to Seaway7.
+DeepWind member BiFab supplied 100 of these piles to Seaway 7.

-See the Port of Cromarty Firth section on the Scottish Energy Ports web site for a more detailed specification on the port's faculties using this link http://energy.scottishports.org.uk/ports/port-of-cromarty-firth?
-(Please note that the development plan referred to on the PoCF page has now been agreed)
+See the Port of Cromarty Firth section on the Scottish Energy Ports website for a more detailed specification on the port's facilities using this link:http://energy.scottishports.org.uk/ports/port-of-cromarty-firth

 For over ten years Buckie Harbour has been home to an offshore wind O&M operation.
 It was chosen by the Beatrice Demonstrator project as the home for their twin hulled maintenance vessel.